ariaieboy/sail-runtime-image/README.md

 * It supports 3 different Webserver without needing to change the image and rebuild it.
 * Additional packages installed including `libavif-bin pnpm svgo libheif-dev jpegoptim optipng pngquant gifsicle`
 * It will update weekly at 00:00 on Wednesday
+* The image size is smaller than Laravel Sail default build
+* Our Alpine variant is 60% smaller (475 vs 180 MB)

 ### cons